AFABC response to COVID-19

 - Stuck at home?
 Watch a webinar.
 Good news, we're making all our webinars free for the foreseeable future.
 Take the time to learn something new.

-- We'll be hosting virtual support groups on Tuesday and Thursday every week—starting this Thursday at 1:30 pm.
+- We'll be hosting virtual support groups on Tuesday and Thursday every week.
 Weekly groups will be held Tuesday: 10:30 - 11:30 am and Thursday: 1:30 - 2:30 pm.
+We also have two evening support groups per month.
+Details can be found on the virtual support groups page.
 Grab a coffee and chat with our Family Support Workers and the community online.
 Waiting parents welcome.

-- We'll be sharing a weekly post on Fridays with special parenting tips.
-This week's theme: Coping with food issues during the pandemic.
+- We'll be sharing a weekly post with special parenting tips.
 Keep an eye on Facebook and Instagram for the post.

 - Youth and young adults—stuck at home and feeling isolated?
 AgedOut.com has new resources for you!
 The website has a new COVID-19 page: find federal and provincial information on the virus, as well as resources for youth.
 They have also launched Life essentials, a daily one-hour virtual hang out from 12:30 to 1:30 pm on Zoom.
 See their Facebook post for more details.